 - What does good quality of life mean to you?

 - How important is it to you to remain able to take care of yourself?

 - Would you let another person make medical decisions for you, if you are unable?

 - Are there any medical treatments you want when facing the end of life?
 Any treatments you might refuse?

 - What role do you want your family to have in making decisions about your health care?

 - If your family wants to protect you from receiving information, should the medical team honor these wishes?

-- What does “dying a peaceful death” mean to you?
+- What does “dying with dignity” or “dying a peaceful death” mean to you?

-Online Resource: The Conversation Project (www.theconversationproject.org) can provide additional resources for you and your loved ones.
+The Conversation Project can provide additional resources for you and your loved ones.
 Visit them at theconversationproject.org.

 Advance care planning documents are called ‘advance directives.’
 The best way to make sure your health care wishes are honored is to use one or both of the following legal documents: